swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 ```

 > ***Note**: Semantic-level switching (i.e. matching grapheme clusters with
-canonical equivalence vs Unicode scalars) is out-of-scope for this pitch, but
+canonical equivalence vs Unicode scalar values) is out-of-scope for this pitch,
-handling that will likely introduce constraints on `Captures`.
+but handling that will likely introduce constraints on `Captures`.
 We use an
 unconstrained generic parameter in this pitch for brevity and simplicity.
 The
 `Substring`s we use for illustration throughout this pitch are created
 on-the-fly; the actual memory representation uses `Range<String.Index>`.
 In this